Bhagavadgita Pages, Chapters 1 to 18

 Svayam Viyaktam: = Self manifestation: Paramatman appeared in certain places on His own will and therefore they became places of worship.

-6.32: O Arjuna, he, who sees all in the likeness to his self, and regards happiness and sorrow as his own, is (regarded) a supreme yogi.
+6.32: O Arjuna; the Yogi who sees with equality all beings in the likeness of self (himself) and regards happiness and sorrow as his own [that Yogi] is considered supreme.

 All souls are similar, but not the same, because of the vitiating influence of Prakriti.
 All individual selves are of the same expansive knowledge in their intrinsic pristine nature.
 Because of overlay of prakriti (matter, gunas, indriyas and kosas), they experience the dualities of happiness and sorrow, which are no different from those of a yogi.
 The yogi’s self resonates with all other selves but it does not mean the yogi experiences other people's pleasure and pain.
 It means that he considers that his self and selves of others are equal in that they work in the same milieu of prakriti and duality and that the self of each one is immune from the pleasure and pain of this material body.
 The body is susceptible to pleasure and pain but the self is immune to such dualities of experience.
 It is an oxymoron to brand a soul as aching soul, though the term is in common usage.
 The yogi does not identify with the body of the other person but the self of that person in question.
 The pain and pleasure come from matter and not from the self.